The Board of Governors of Norwich International School

 For this reason, we have made Mandarin a compulsory foreign language to be studied from Nursery right through to IGCSE.
 By doing so we believe we will be giving our students a distinct career advantage within the Asia Pacific region and beyond.

-Mandarin studies begin in Nursery (2-year olds) with one period per week and the time allocation increases to 2 periods per week for Kindergarten (3-year olds) to Year 2, then increases again to 3 periods per week for Year 3 and 4, For Year 5 and above the students have 4 period per week, be dedicating this time to Mandarin, we can ensure that a full and comprehensive language programme can be delivered.
+Mandarin studies begin in Nursery (2-year olds) with one period per week and the time allocation increases to 2 periods per week for Kindergarten (3-year olds) and Reception (4-year olds).
+In Primary, Year 1 to 4 students have 3 periods per week and Year 5 and 6 students have 4 periods per week.
+All Secondary students study Manadrin for 4 periods per week.
+By dedicating this time to Mandarin, we can ensure that a full and comprehensive language programme can be delivered.

 All our fully qualified Mandarin teachers are recruited from China and possess the necessary English communication skills to integrate with our international community at the school.

 ASAs : AFTER SCHOOL ACTIVITIES